stracquadaniolab/stracolors/docs/index.rst

 This is the index page for the project "stracolors" by Viola Fanfani (v.fanfani@sms.ed.ac.uk).

 Description
 -----------
 Colors and palette choices for the lab

+You can use this package to set basic, yet nice, palettes for your plots and fundamental settings for matplotlib appearance.

 .. toctree::
     :maxdepth: 2